-Rossomando spent the last five seasons as the head coach at the University of New Haven.
+Prior to his arrival in New Britain, Rossomando spent five seasons as the head coach at the University of New Haven.
 Over that time he led the Chargers to a 42-13 record, two NCAA Playoff appearances and coached numerous all-conference and All-America student-athletes.
 Rossomando was named head coach of the Chargers in December of 2007 as New Haven reinstated its Division II football program after a five-year hiatus.
 He rebuilt the Chargers into one of the best Division II programs in the country.
-In the last three seasons, 2011-13, the Chargers posted an overall record of 29-6 and a 20-2 mark in Northeast-10 action, including two consecutive 8-0 regular seasons in league play (2011, 2012).
+In his last three seasons, 2011-13, the Chargers posted an overall record of 29-6 and a 20-2 mark in Northeast-10 action, including two consecutive 8-0 regular seasons in league play (2011, 2012).
 New Haven was ranked as high as No. 3 in the 2012 Division II national polls.

 Prior to being named head coach at New Haven, Rossomando was an assistant coach at the University at Albany for seven seasons, serving as associate head coach, offensive coordinator and offensive line coach for his final three seasons with the Great Danes.
 Albany won three Northeast Conference Championships (2002, 2003, 2007) with Rossomando on the sidelines.
 The Great Danes posted a record of 46-32 in his seven seasons, including 36-12 in NEC play.

 Rossomando has also served as an assistant at Northeastern (1999) and Cortland State (2000).
 His collegiate coaching career began in 1994 as an assistant at New Haven under head coach Tony Sparano.
 While an assistant at UNH the Chargers advanced to the NCAA Playoffs in 1995 and again in 1997 when the team reached the National Championship game.